 Basically, you are looking to purchase an item at a low price and sell it for a higher one.
 The most well-known platform for this is eBay, but many people have also started reselling items on other platforms like Facebook Marketplace now too.

-13. Become Virtual assistant
+13. Become virtual assistant

 If you’re organized and detail-oriented, becoming a virtual assistant might be a great options for you!
 As a VA, you help small business owners with tasks of all sizes and shapes from home.
+Many times you can also do this on your own schedule.

 14. Create and Sell eBooks